18 September 2017

 And here is Rufus’ anti- blockchain rant: http://rufuspollock.com/2017/05/11/thoughts-on-blockchain-in-geneva/

 See also the recent post setting out a typology of problems which is directly relevant here: The Four Types of Problem

 For me, a big problem is that Technosolutionism leads us to believe that personal sacrifices won’t be necessary to solve these hard societal problems:

 But, we will have a hard time solving climate change if we continue to put all of our resources into finding ways to produce MORE energy, rather than trying to consume less ourselves.

-Our hypothesis: Rather than more tech innovations; hard societal problems like climate change and democracy require innovation in human coordination mechanisms, a transformation of our desires – a “transformation of our being”.
+Our hypothesis: Rather than more tech innovations; hard societal problems like climate change and democracy require innovation in human coordination mechanisms and a transformation of our desires – a “transformation of our being”.

 If you have questions, comments or feedback join our chat channel or follow us on social media